Get fast, reliable information about health issues and spend your time and money on a consumer experience that makes sense.

-Symptoms in children, include “easily distracted,” “loses things,” and “daydreams”
+Symptoms in children are vague and include “easily distracted,” “loses things,” and “daydreams”

-Causes of ADHD aren’t known, however, “several things may lead to it” like “heredity” and “toxins” but not “sugar” or “poor home life”
+Causes of ADHD are stated as not known, however, “several things may lead to it” like “heredity” and “toxins” but not “sugar” or “poor home life”

-Medication: Lists 8 medications with amphetamines listed as the first option… dietary supplements for essential fatty acids (omega 3) are also suggested.
+Amphetamines are identified as the first of 8 medications… dietary supplements for essential fatty acids (omega 3) are also suggested.

-Symptoms in children: Inattentiveness, impulsivity, and hyperactivity occur to some extent in all children.
+A thorough, well-cited listing of symptoms in children, since inattentiveness, impulsivity, and hyperactivity occur to some extent in all children.
 It is the persistence, pervasiveness, and functional complications of the behavioral symptoms that lead to a diagnosis of ADHD.
-6 or more symptoms of hyperactivity and impulsivity or 6 or more symptoms of impulsivity including “occur often” and “impair function in academic, social, or occupational activities”.
-[Citation: American Psychological Association’s Diagnostic and Statistical Manual of Mental Disorders Fifth Edition (DSM-5)]
+6 or more symptoms of hyperactivity and impulsivity or 6 or more symptoms of impulsivity including “occur often” and “impair function in academic, social, or occupational activities.”

-Is ADHD the accurate diagnosis?
-The symptoms of ADHD overlap with over 33 individually described medical conditions, including visual processing, auditory processing, developmental variations such as giftedness or coordination disorders, and sleep problems.
+Diagnosis is fully described since the symptoms of ADHD overlap with over 33 individually described medical conditions, including visual processing, auditory processing, developmental variations such as giftedness or coordination disorders, and sleep problems.
 Further, as many as one-third of children with ADHD have an additional related health issue.
-A thorough set of testing is necessary to confirm a diagnosis of ADHD and potentially related issues, as summarized here (link to chart).
-[Citation]
+A thorough set of testing is necessary to confirm a diagnosis of ADHD and potentially related issues, and the method to get an accurate diagnosis is fully described.

 Can an ADHD diagnosis be confirmed if ADHD medications prove beneficial?
 No. Studies have shown that stimulant medications improve behavior in children with ADHD, children with conditions other than ADHD (eg, learning disabilities, depression), and normal control children.
-Worse, the non-specific improvement in behavior that occurs with stimulant medication can mask other problems and/or delay the use of more appropriate interventions.
-[Citation]
+The non-specific improvement in behavior that occurs with stimulant medication can mask other problems and/or delay the use of more appropriate interventions.

-Causes of ADHD: Genetics appears to be a primary factor based on studies of twins, family-based and case-control studies, and population-based genetic testing.
+While the causes of ADHD are not fully understood, genetics appears to be a primary factor based on studies of twins, family-based and case-control studies, and population-based genetic testing.
 Various environmental factors may play a secondary role.
 Dietary factors, such as food additives, are being investigated along with prenatal medications and conditions (such as alcohol and tobacco smoke) and head trauma in young children.

 Medication (note potential need for cardiac evaluation), for age 6 or above